Lawrence-Douglas County Public Health launches plan to enhance health and well-being within the county for the next five years

 On Thursday, officials from a variety of agencies in the county spoke to all of those focus areas — access to health services, poverty reduction, behavioral health, birth outcomes, food security and housing.

-LDCPH Director of Policy and Planning Vicki Collie-Akers, said she hoped the community could create more neighborhood and community linkages to care, especially to the kind of regular, everyday health care that can prevent people from ending up in the emergency department with more serious problems.
+LDCPH Director of Policy and Planning Vicki Collie-Akers said she hoped the community could create more neighborhood and community linkages to care, especially to the kind of regular, everyday health care that can prevent people from ending up in the emergency department with more serious problems.

-“(We hope) that it promotes access to preventive care services, including things like cancer screenings,” Collie-Ackers said. ” … (There is) a broad array of approaches that are policy, system and environmental changes aimed at creating more opportunities for people to gain access to care by reducing barriers that people might experience, like transportation.”
+“(We hope) that it promotes access to preventive care services, including things like cancer screenings,” Collie-Akers said. ” … (There is) a broad array of approaches that are policy, system and environmental changes aimed at creating more opportunities for people to gain access to care by reducing barriers that people might experience, like transportation.”

 photo by: Josie Heimsoth/Journal-World